dekimir/postgres-searchbox/package/README.md

 />;
 ```

-On server side config, include only level zero of hierachal categories in the renderingContent parameter.
+On server side config, include only level zero of hierarchal categories in the renderingContent parameter.

 ```javascript pages/api/search.ts
 import { getSearchHandler } from 'postgres-searchbox';